 Nkuringo Bwindi Gorilla Lodge

-Nkuringo Bwindi Gorilla Lodge is a safari lodge located 2161 meters (7,087 feet) high on Nteko Ridge overlooking the beautiful swath of the World-renowned Bwindi Impenetrable Forest.
-The ridge provides a superb vantage across the Kashasha River Valley to the forested hill known as ‘Nkuringo’ and the surrounding swathe of trees of Bwindi Forest.
+Nkuringo Bwindi Gorilla Lodge is a safari lodge in southwestern Uganda located 2161 meters (7,087 feet) high on Nteko Ridge, overlooking the beautiful swath of the World-renowned Bwindi Impenetrable Forest National Park.
+The ridge provides a superb vantage across the Kashasha River Valley to the forested hill known as ‘Nkuringo’ over the rugged Rift Valley landscape, with the entire Virunga Mountains peaks creating a breathtaking backdrop.

-The Nkuringo section of forest is home to the three Mountain Gorilla families, from where the Lodge provides a prime access point to the start of the amazing gorilla trekking activity.
-The Lodge has panoramic views of the majestic volcanoes of the Virunga chain, across the escarpment into the Albertine Rift Valley within the DRC Congo.
+The Nkuringo section of the forest is home to the four Mountain Gorilla families, from where the Lodge provides a prime access point to the start of the amazing gorilla trekking activity.
+The Lodge has panoramic views of the majestic volcanoes of the Virunga chain across the escarpment into the Albertine Rift Valley within the DRC Congo.

-Nkuringo Bwindi Gorilla Lodge, formerly Nkuringo Gorilla Camp, has organically grown over the years from a campsite in 2007 to fully-fledged lodge and now name ‘Uganda’s leading Safari Lodge at the World Travel Awards in 2016.2017,2018,2019.
+Nkuringo Bwindi Gorilla Lodge, formerly Nkuringo Gorilla Camp, has organically grown over the years from a campsite in 2007 to a fully-fledged lodge and now named ‘Uganda’s leading Safari Lodge at the World Travel Awards in 2016.2017,2018,2019.

-The Lodge prides itself on its green credentials and through its various initiatives including solar energy and rainwater harvesting proudly operates as a carbon neutral lodge.
-In order to reduce on use of plastic in the Lodge, we provide water in Jars and encourage all clients to come with their water bottles that they can refill from the dinning.
+The Lodge prides itself on its green credentials and proudly operates as a carbon-neutral lodge through various initiatives, including solar energy and rainwater harvesting.
+To reduce the use of plastic in the Lodge, we provide water in Jars and encourage all clients to come with their water bottles that they can refill from the dining.

 The south of Bwindi was virgin territory, most certainly in 2007, where the phone network footprint came down to a single square meter on the side of a hill.
 Business here was going to be a challenge for Robert & Lydia, but that never stopped the mind of an adventure geek.